NAN EXCELLAPRO 1 vs NAN PRO 1 vs LACTOGEN PRO 1 - What's the difference?

 Vitamin B12 | Essential for red blood cell formation and neurological development.47,48 | ~0.25 mcg | ✔ All 3 formulas |

-So Which Formula is Right for My Baby?
+So Which Baby Formula Milk is Right for My Baby?

 This comparison covers only what is stated on the product label and general information about each nutrient.
-While all formula are adequate from a regulatory standpoint, the right formula for your baby depends on their individual needs, growth, and health - factors that only your pediatrician can assess fully.
+While all formula is adequate from a regulatory standpoint, the right formula for your baby depends on their individual needs, growth, and health - factors that only your pediatrician can assess fully.
 Use this page to understand the differences.
-And always consult your pediatrician to make the decision.
+And always consult your pediatrician to make the right decision for your little one.

 Tell us what you think